Download and print as a PDF (472kB pdf)

 Having a SeHCAT scan requires you to attend two appointments, seven days apart.

-Can I have a SeHCAT if I am pregnant or breastfeeding?
+Can I have a SeHCAT study if I am pregnant?

 Can I bring someone with me?